Wow everyone at the Fourth of July festivities with this creamy, fruit-topped vegan cheesecake you can whip up in minutes.

 With July 4th just around the corner, why not make that dessert as aesthetically pleasing as possible by coordinating your ingredients with the colors of the season?
-Using local, seasonal fruit, like strawberries, blueberries and raspberries (or peaches if you’re feeling rebellious) ensures you get the best-tasting and most nutrient-dense produce available, and also means a smaller carbon footprint.
-How?
-Think of it this way: When those bright red strawbs only travel a few miles as opposed to a few thousand, everybody wins.
+Using local, seasonal fruit, like strawberries, blueberries, and raspberries ensures you’re using the best-tasting and most nutrient-dense produce available — it also means a smaller carbon footprint.
+When you buy local, the produce only travels a few miles as opposed to a few thousand, everybody wins.

 Raw Vegan Cheesecake with Seasonal Berries